What to do to prevent becoming a victim of financial fraud

 In an ideal world, we wouldn’t need to talk about this or shed light on the topic, but fraud is a very serious issue, and is always worth discussing.
 How serious?
 According to the Government of Canada, between January 2014 and December 2016 fraudsters swindled approximately $290 million from Canadians.
 A study conducted by the Chartered Professional Accountants of Canada (CPA Canada) showed that nearly one third of Canadians have fallen victim to financial fraud.

 More recently, a survey completed by the British Columbia Securities Commission (BCSC) asked residents how they would respond to an investment offering guaranteeing returns of 14 to 25% with no risk.
-Despite the fact that the investment displayed signs of fraud, a quarter of those surveyed said they would be willing to check out the investment.
-The most susceptible cohort was millennials, specifically females; 47% of female millennials said they would consider the offer, while their male counterparts faired slightly better at 35%.
+Despite these unrealistic claims, a quarter of those surveyed said they would be willing to check out the investment.
+The most susceptible cohort was millennials, especially females; 47% of female millennials said they would consider the offer, while their male counterparts fared slightly better at 35%.

 How to identify fraudulent investments

 Some of the most common types of investment fraud include:

 - Boiler rooms – Investors are told that they can buy into a company that is about to go public where they can expect the price to skyrocket when the event occurs.
 Unfortunately, no such company exists.

 - Advance fee schemes – Victims are convinced to pay an upfront fee for a too-good-to-be-true investment, reward, lottery winnings, etc. Fraudsters may try to legitimize the scheme by setting up professional looking websites and email addresses.
 Once the money is sent, the fraudster disappears.